biancafrancini/Login_Form_Winnie/form/README.md

 # Description:

 A Login page based on Winnie The Pooh book style.
-Main picture created with Stable Diffusion.
-Single-page application built using React.js and styled with Tailwind CSS.
+Built using React.js and styled with Tailwind CSS.
+Right-side background picture created with Stable Diffusion.